Esparguete com Amêijoas – Portuguese Spaghetti with Clams

+Esparguete com Amêijoas, is a simple Portuguese pasta dish made with fresh clams.
 Although pasta dishes are usually associated with Italian cuisine, you’ll find Portugal also has a rich variety of them too.
 Travel near any coastal region and you’ll soon find an array of seafood pasta dishes which are some of our favourites to come across.
 They’re often deliciously simple, sometimes even just pasta added to a regional dish or local food produce.

 Esparguete com Amêijoas

-One of our favourites is Esparguete com Amêijoas, you can usually find it in seafood restaurants or usually any café that’s close to the coast or a fish market!
-If the basic recipe and ingredients sound familiar to you, that’s because it should.
 It’s the traditional dressing used in a lot of Portuguese shellfish recipes, olive oil, garlic, coriander and white wine.
 It’s used to great effect in the classic Ameijoas à Bulhão Pato.
 We always recommend serving our clams with some crusty bread for the left-over dressing.
 Our Esparguete com Amêijoas swaps the bread for a healthy serving of pasta to serve with that delightful sauce.

 Spaghetti with Clams Recipe